 This is relatively new to the baby sunscreen market, and it is getting rave reviews.
 We got the chance to test this out, and were very impressed with its performance.
-So was the Environmental Working Group (EWG), who recently rated it among their best kid sunscreens of the year.
+So was the Environmental Working Group (EWG), who recently gave it the best ranking possible (1) among sunscreens.
 This is on our best kid sunscreen list for several good reasons.
 It contains 10% Zinc Oxide, along with 7.5% Titanium Dioxide as active ingredients that do a great job blocking both UVA and UVB rays.
-This fragrance-free formula is great for sensitive skin, with no parabens or unsafe chemicals (like oxybenzone or avobenzone), and is made in the USA with cruelty-free ingredients and manufacturing practices.
+This fragrance-free formula is great for sensitive skin, with no parabens or unsafe chemicals (like oxybenzone or avobenzone), and is made in the USA with cruelty-free ingredients (Leaping Bunny certified!) and manufacturing practices.
 In our testing, we found that it stays on really well, even when using it around the beach, pool, and in sports.
 To achieve that performance, however, we also found that it had a pretty greasy hand-feel, and left you looking whiter than usual with a faint white film left on our faces.
 That tends to happen with most sunscreens using Oxides as active ingredients, though this one was a bit thicker and greasier feeling than several others on this list.
+Sunology claims water resistance for up to 80 minutes, which we think is a reasonable expectation given our test results.
+Speaking of going in the water, we loved that it is also reef-safe, which is really important when vacationing in areas with reefs.
 We also found it to be pretty expensive, with a 2-ounce tube coming in at around $15 at most websites, which is about $7.50 per ounce, the most expensive on this list by far!
 Interested?
-You can check out the Sunology Kid and Baby sunscreen here.
+You can check out the Sunology Natural Mineral sunscreen here.

 Note that Babyganics has several sunscreen options, but only two of the ones we've found actually use only mineral-based active ingredients.
 These are the Mineral-based Lotion and the Mineral-based Stick.
 While all of the Babyganics options do not include PABA, phthalates, parabens, fragrances, and nano-particles, some of them do use active sunscreen ingredients other than zinc oxide and titanium oxide.
 Like all sunscreens using only mineral-based active ingredients, the Babyganics Pure Mineral-Based Sunscreen goes on quite thick but does rub in with a little effort.
 If it's not rubbing in all the way, you're probably using too much.
 In our tests, we found some good reasons to list it here as the sixth best kid's sunscreen: we found that it is excellent for highly sensitive skin, it doesn't contain many common irritants, and it does an excellent job protecting against sunburns.
 Our primary gripe with this sunscreen option is that the brand name "Babyganics" implies that this is an organic option, which it is not.
 That misled us and likely many others; thus, while they're making a great product, we're not keen on their ethical values.
 In our testing, we re-applied every 40 minutes with use in water (pool or beach), and every couple of hours without use in water.
 We didn't experience any pinkness or burns.
 And the 2-pack of Babyganics sunscreen we purchased was about $15 for a total of 12 ounces, making this the cheapest on the list at about $1.25 per ounce.
 Interested?
 You can check out the Babyganics sunscreen here.